 This is a sudden, intense urge to urinate, followed by an involuntary loss of urine.
 Your bladder muscle contracts and may give you a warning of only a few seconds to a minute to reach a toilet.
 With urge incontinence, you may need to urinate often, including throughout the night.
-Urge incontinence may be caused by urinary tract infections, bladder irritants (pharmaceuticals, foodstuff etc.), urinary retention, bowel problems, Parkinson's disease, Alzheimer's disease, stroke, injury or nervous system damage associated with multiple sclerosis.
+Urge incontinence may be caused by urinary tract infections, bladder irritants (pharmaceuticals, foodstuff, etc.), urinary retention, bowel problems, Parkinson's disease, Alzheimer's disease, stroke, injury, or nervous system damage associated with multiple sclerosis.
 If there's no known cause, urge incontinence is also called overactive bladder.
-Treatment depends on the severity of your symptoms, and ranges from behavior advice and physical therapy to pharmaceuticals, catheterization and surgery, often a combination of treatment is mostly effective.
+Treatment depends on the severity of your symptoms and ranges from behavior advice and physical therapy to pharmaceuticals, catheterization, and surgery.
+Usually a combination of treatments is most effective.

 If you frequently or constantly dribble urine, you may have overflow incontinence, which is an inability to empty your bladder.
 Sometimes you may feel as if you never completely empty your bladder.
 When you try to urinate, you may produce only a weak stream of urine.
-This type of incontinence may occur in people with a damaged bladder, blocked urethra or nerve damage from diabetes and in men with prostate gland problems.
-Treatment depends on the severity of your symptoms and ranges from catheterization, behavior advice and physical therapy to pharmaceuticals and surgery, often a combination of treatment is mostly effective.
+This type of incontinence may occur in people with a damaged bladder, blocked urethra, or nerve damage from diabetes and in men with prostate gland problems.
+Treatment depends on the severity of your symptoms and ranges from catheterization, behavior advice, and physical therapy to pharmaceuticals and surgery.
+Often times a combination of treatments is most effective.

 If you experience symptoms of more than one type of urinary incontinence, such as stress incontinence and urge incontinence, you have mixed incontinence.